-Please only list one work per form.
+Please only list one work, program or exhibit per form.

-After submitting this form as an online form or printing and delivering to the Library, your submission will be reviewed by the Library Director and a response will be make within a reasonable time.
+After submitting this form as an online form or printing and delivering to the Library, your submission will be reviewed by the Library Director and a response will be made within a reasonable time.

 You will receive a response in writing that indicates either: